 The same can be said about how people heat their houses.
 If you tell them that it’s better for the environment to keep the temperature lower than what they are accustomed to, they may verbally agree with you in order to appear virtuous, but when they’ll get back home, the majority of them will still set the temperature to what’s comfortable for them.
-However, if there is a repeated campaign that vividly tells people how much other things they will afford to buy and how much their immune system will get better if they’ll keep the temperature down, a good number of them will listen and comply.
+However, if there is a repeated campaign that vividly tells people how much other things they will be able to afford to buy and how much their immune system will get better if they’ll keep the temperature down, a good number of them will listen and comply.

 As well as presenting the existing ideas to address climate change as something that would improve people’s lives rather than make them harder, some new ideas can be introduced to make people willingly change their behavior.
 For example, with the combination of incentives and technological innovations, electric cars can be made a lot easier to purchase.
 Elon Musk has already been successful in achieving this with Tesla.